5 Disastrous flight mistakes I made

-One reason I show up at the airport early is, obviously, to prevent missing my flight.
+One reason I show up at the airport early is, obviously, to not miss my flight.
 However, it is still possible to show up early and miss your flight, as I proved a few years ago when I traveled from Amsterdam to London.

-You might not know this, but London has four different airports to fly into.
-I was going to Stansted, together with my husband and toddler son.
+You might not know this, but London has four different airports.
+I was going to Stansted together with my husband and toddler son.
 As we entered the airport, I quickly scanned the departure board so I knew where to go.

 We still had two hours, so we took our time.
 We checked in, had a sandwich, and wandered over to the gate.
 We even chatted about how conveniently short our travel time was going to be for this trip.
-Everything was going smooth and the flight would take less than an hour.
+Everything was going so smoothly and the flight would take less than an hour.
 It wasn’t until twenty minutes before takeoff that I realized something was wrong.
-The plane we were about to board did not belong to EasyJet - the airline we had booked with - but British Airways!
+The plane we were about to board did not belong to EasyJet—the airline we had booked with—but British Airways!

 Yup.
 There was another airline flying to the exact same airport at the exact same time.
-Our flight, however, departed from the opposite side of the airport, which was a 30-minute walk (or a 20-minute run).
+Our flight, unfortunately, departed from the opposite side of the airport, which was a 30-minute walk (or a 20-minute run) from where we were.
 We arrived at our gate just in time to see the airplane taxi away.